-- This Guideline primarily covers assessment and evaluation of chronic toxicity and carcinogenicity in rodents (paragraph 2).
+- 15. This Guideline primarily covers assessment and evaluation of carcinogenicity in rodents (paragraph 2).
 The use of non-rodent species may be considered when available data suggest that they are more relevant for the prediction of health effects in humans.
 The choice of species should be justified.
 The preferred rodent species is the rat, although other rodent species, e.g., the mouse, may be used.
 Although the use of the mouse in carcinogenicity testing may have limited utility (24) (25) (26), under some current regulatory programmes carcinogenicity testing in the mouse is still required.
 Rats and mice have been preferred experimental models because of their relatively short life span, their widespread use in pharmacological and toxicological studies, their susceptibility to tumour induction, and the availability of sufficiently characterised strains.
 As a consequence of these characteristics, a large amount of information is available on their physiology and pathology.
-The design and conduct of chronic toxicity/carcinogenicity studies in non-rodent species, when required, should be based on the principles outlined in this Guideline together with those in OECD TG 409, Repeated Dose 90-day Oral Toxicity Study in Non-Rodents (6).
-Additional information on choice of species and strain is provided in Guidance Document No. 116 (7). - 16.
+Additional information on choice of species and strain is provided in Guidance Document No.116 (7). - 16.
 Young healthy adult animals of commonly used laboratory strains should be employed.
-The combined chronic toxicity/carcinogenicity study should be carried out in animals from the same strain and source as those used in preliminary toxicity study(ies) of shorter duration, although, if animals from this strain and source are known to present problems in achieving the normally accepted criteria of survival for long-term studies (see Guidance Document No. 116 (7)), consideration should be given to using a strain of animal that has a acceptable survival rate for the long-term study.
+The carcinogenicity study should preferably be carried out in animals from the same strain and source as those used in preliminary toxicity study(ies) of shorter duration although, if animals from this strain and source are known to present problems in achieving the normally accepted criteria of survival for long-term studies (see Guidance Document No. 116 (7)), consideration should be given to using a strain of animal that has an acceptable survival rate for the long-term study.
 The females should be nulliparous and non-pregnant.

-Housing and feeding conditions
+Housing and feeding

-Animals may be housed individually, or be caged in small groups of the same sex; individual housing should be considered only if scientifically justified (27) (28) (29).
+17. Animals may be housed individually, or be caged in small groups of the same sex; individual housing should be considered only if scientifically justified (27) (28) (29).
 Cages should be arranged in such a way that possible effects due to cage placement are minimised.
 The temperature in the experimental animal room should be 22°C (± 3°C).
 Although the relative humidity should be at least 30% and preferably not exceed 70% other than during room cleaning, the aim should be 50-60%.
 Lighting should be artificial, the sequence being 12 hours light, 12 hours dark.
 For feeding, conventional laboratory diets may be used with an unlimited supply of drinking water.
 The diet should meet all the nutritional requirements of the species tested and the content of dietary contaminants, including but not limited to pesticide residues, persistent organic pollutants, phytoestrogens, heavy metals and mycotoxins, that might influence the outcome of the test, should be as low as possible.
 Analytical information on the nutrient and dietary contaminant levels should be generated periodically, at least at the beginning of the study and when there is a change in the batch used, and should be included in the final report.
 Analytical information on the drinking water used in the study should similarly be provided.
-The choice of diet may be influenced by the need to ensure a suitable admixture of a test substance and to meet the nutritional requirements of the animals when the test substance is administered by the dietary route.
+The choice of diet may be influenced by the need to ensure a suitable admixture of a test chemical and to meet the nutritional requirements of the animals when the test chemical is administered by the dietary route.